Zaidizz96/data-structures-and-algorithms/src/linkedList/README.md

 - can successfully throws a runtime exception if kth-value is (greater than size of linked list or less than 0)
 - can successfully return the node's value that is k places from the tail of the linked list.
 - can successfully return the node's value of size 1 linked list.
+- can successfully return Zip the two linked lists together into one so that the nodes alternate between the two lists and return a reference to the the zipped list.
+- can successfully zipped between two linked lists with different length